agilepro/angularjs-datetime-picker/README.md

 # Origins

-This is a pretty awesome date-time picker developed by [Gillardo](https://github.com/Gillardo/bootstrap-ui-datetime-picker) who deserves al the credit.
+This is a pretty awesome date-time picker developed by [Gillardo](https://github.com/Gillardo/bootstrap-ui-datetime-picker) who deserves all the credit.
 It is light.
 It is compact on the screen.
 And it allws the user to easily set both date and time conveniently without a lot of extra clicking through a lot of screens.

 But it wasn't working for me because Date() objects don't function in JSON, and string formatted dates have lots of problems not the least of which is timezone related.
 Here is what I need: